dbahiense/dbahiense.github.io/_posts/2021-07-01-linear-regression.md

 layout: post
 title:  "Regressão Linear"
 author: sal
-categories: [ ml, algoritmos, regressão ]
+categories: [ ML, algoritmos, regressão ]
 image: assets/images/2.jpg
 ---
 `gem install bundler` installs the bundler gem through RubyGems.
 You only need to install it once - not every time you create a new Jekyll project.
 Here are some additional details: